 - Family-friendly amenities nearby (museums, libraries and colleges)

 We then gave each city a Family Score.

-Read on to see why Moscow is where all the families are headed, while Pocatello is probably a place made for singles.
+Read on to see why Middleton is where all the families are headed, while Pocatello is probably a place made for singles.

 Moscow is a city in northern Idaho along the state border with Washington, with a population of 23,800 at the 2010 census.
 The county seat and largest city of Latah County, Moscow is the home of the University of Idaho, the state’s land grant institution and primary research university, as well as the home of New Saint Andrews College, a Christian liberal arts college.

 Rupert is the county seat and largest city of Minidoka County, Idaho, United States.
 It is part of the Burley Micropolitan Statistical Area.
 The population was 5,554 at the 2010 census.

 Hailey is a city in and the county seat of Blaine County, in the Wood River Valley of the central part of the U.S. state of Idaho.